keithgroup/mbGDML/docs/source/training.rst

 Training
 ========

-mbGDML is a data-driven method; meaning we need to train a ML model to reproduce a system's potential energy surface (PES).
+mbGDML is a data-driven method, meaning we need to train an ML model to reproduce a system's potential energy surface (PES).
-Once we have a collection of structures (usually from a MD simulation) and calculated energies and forces we can begin training GDML models.
+Once we have a collection of structures (usually from an MD simulation) and calculated energies and forces, we can begin training GDML models.

 .. seealso::

-    Code for training largely comes from the `sGDML package <https://github.com/stefanch/sGDML>`__ where modifications were made to support many-body data and new routines.
+    Code for training primarily comes from the `sGDML package <https://github.com/stefanch/sGDML>`__ where modifications were made to support many-body data and new routines.
     For more technical information, please refer to the extensive `sGDML literature <http://www.sgdml.org/>`__.